 Nutrition Per Serving (Estimate)

-Enjoying this Asian Spaghetti?
-Also feel free to check out:
+If you are enjoying this Asian Spaghetti, also feel free to check out: